 In the 1950s the bar featured weekend jazz shows.
 Student-managed for years, food service was contracted out in the 1970s.
 The cellar bar continued, selling popular beers of the day, and region.
 Schaefer was one, made initially in Manhattan and after 1972 in Allentown, Pennsylvania.

 10 years before the 1995 article appeared, the drinking age to purchase alcohol in New York was raised from 19 to 21.
-It had been 18 since 1933, was raised to 19 in the early 80s, with the last change in 1985, to 21.
+It had been 18 since 1933, was raised to 19 in the 1980s, with the last change so far in 1985, to 21.

-Below we see, from the Union College website, the Dutchmens’ Rathskeller today.
-The cool coffee shop ambience can’t quite conceal the liquor bar origins, at least to my romantic mind.
+Below we see, in the Union College website, how Dutchmens’ Rathskeller looks today.
+The cool coffee shop ambience can’t quite conceal the grotto’s liquor bar origins, at least to my romantic mind.